 - has been prepared in accordance with the requirements of the Corporations Act 2001, Australian Accounting Standards and other authoritative pronouncements of the Australian Accounting Standards Board (AASB) and International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB); - has been prepared on a historical cost basis, except for investments held by associates and certain financial instruments which have been measured at fair value.
-The carrying values of recognised assets and liabilities that are the hedged items in fair value hedge relationships, which are otherwise carried at amortised cost, are adjusted to record changes in the fair values attributable to the risks that are being hedged; - to the nearest million dollars (\$'000,000) unless otherwise stated, in accordance with ASIC Corporations (Rounding in Financial/ Directors' Reports) Instrument 2016/191;
+The carrying values of recognised assets and liabilities that are the hedged items in fair value hedge relationships, which are otherwise carried at amortised cost, are adjusted to record changes in the fair values attributable to the risks that are being hedged; - is presented in Australian dollars with all values rounded to the nearest million dollars (\$'000,000) unless otherwise stated, in accordance with ASIC Corporations (Rounding in Financial/ Directors' Reports) Instrument 2016/191; - presents reclassified comparative information where required for consistency with the current year's presentation; - adopts all new and amended Accounting Standards and Interpretations issued by the AASB that are relevant to the Group and effective for reporting periods beginning on or before 1 July 2016.
+Refer to note 26 for further details; - does not early adopt Accounting Standards and Interpretations that have been issued or amended but are not yet effective with the exception of AASB 9 Financial Instruments (December 2010) as amended by 2013-9 (AASB 9 (2013)) including consequential amendments to other standards which was adopted on 1 July 2014; and - equity accounts for associates and joint venture listed at note 18.